LeadWoods0902/DandD_Nightmare_Plague/Major Plot Points.md

 ## 1790

 #### The Genasi Twin's Story
-Jasper saves both Nieveler Genlen's crop and consequently, Harukaze from starvatio
+Jasper saves both Nieveler Genlen's crop and consequently, Harukaze from starvation.

+Jasper and Bismuth are caught by slavers in their sleep
 ## 1791
 #### Mazikeen's Story
 Mazikeen, forms an alliance with another inmate Alaric, the two vow to escape - Mazikeen is brought to Lupella, who questions her about her relationship with her father.
 Mazikeen recognises a trident that she smuggled across the border.
 Lupella notices and comments that is has the most peculiar of construction.